dioferoviedo/java-studies/README.md

   ➥ I created during the course folders to file the exercises that I was challenged to do!

-  ➥ So if you want to analyze my skills, just open any folder and explore what I code :D
+  ➥ So if you want to analyze my skills just open any folder and explore what I code :D

 ### Contact: